 It’s true, dive computers can be incredibly useful and can help you to get the best out of your scuba diving experience.
 However, it’s often not that easy to choose the best one from a sea of different manufacturers and models.

 A major part of why it is so hard to buy the best dive computer in 2019 and beyond is because they can be complicated pieces of technology and you may find it intimidating when you start reading all the spec, especially if you are relatively new to scuba diving and snorkeling.
+We recommend you read what is a dive computer before looking into buying options.

 - Small 48mm Case